adenhilde/Practice/README.md

 # /dev
-scripting and programming practice/example programs of concepts larger/more impressive projects will be given dedicated repos
+scripting and programming practice/example programs of concepts more specified/impressive projects will be given dedicated repos